reflectoring/reflectoring.github.io/_posts/2021-07-06-complete-guide-to-csrf.md

   auto: 0074-stack
 ---

 Protecting a web application against various security threats and attacks is vital for the health and security of a website.
-The process of protecting websites includes an assessment of these threats and building effective mechanisms to counter them and falling victim to any attack.
+Cross Site Request Forgery (CSRF) is a type of such attack on websites.

-Cross Site Request Forgery (CSRF) is a type of attack on websites.
-With a successful CSRF attack, an attacker can mislead an authenticated user in a website to perform actions with inputs set by the attacker.
+**With a successful CSRF attack, an attacker can mislead an authenticated user in a website to perform actions with inputs set by the attacker.**

 This can have serious consequences like the loss of user confidence in the website and even fraud or theft of financial resources if the website under attack belongs to any financial realm.